Introit

 Outdone

-Have you by any chance walked on water lately?
+By any chance, have you walked on water lately?
 Fed a crowd with a few loaves of bread and fish?
 Healed the blind, the deaf, the paralyzed, the lame?
 Changed water into wine?
 Raised anyone from the dead?
 No one has done any works greater than those of Christ?
 Even though he said, Whoever believes in me will do the works that I do, and will do greater ones than these (G)?

-Something’s amiss here.
+Seems something’s amiss here.
 What works could possibly be greater than the ones Christ performed?
-So is there a difference between his works and ours?
+Then there must be a difference between his works and ours, no?
 Well, one theologian, Hans Urs von Balthasar, has suggested this verse from John’s gospel is indeed about something different: “This refers,” he says, “not to outstanding miracles, but to the fact there is reserved for the Church an effect on the world that Jesus himself did not wish to have.
 His task was action, failure, death.”

 It’s true.
 Church history bears it out: Nero, during whose reign Peter and Paul would be martyred, is gone while his successor Constantine would build the original basilicas in Rome honoring the Galilean fisherman and the tentmaker from Tarsus – albeit centuries later.